coq/coq/doc/sphinx/proof-engine/detailed-tactic-examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One can have both variables and constants in abstracts terms; for
-example, this is the case for the ``ring`` tactic
+example, this is the case for the :tacn:`ring` tactic.
-:ref:`TODO-25-ringandfieldtacticfamilies`.
 Then one must provide to
 ``quote`` a list of *constructors of constants*.
 For example, if the list
 is ``[O S]`` then closed natural numbers will be considered as constants
 and other terms as variables.